mhe747/dawnboard/bfpga2/README.md

 ------

 ## FPGA Design
 Synthesizing an FPGA design requires the Xilinx ISE 14.7 which is free downloadable from the Xilinx website.
-Also, you can make a design using Matlab HDL Coder with Xilinx System Generator that makes Xilinx FPGAs bitfile, which is the best tool to make things easily and without pain.
+Also, you can make a design using Matlab HDL Coder with Xilinx System Generator (should be compatible to Matlab 2009 - 2012) that makes Xilinx FPGAs bitfile, which is the best tool to make things easily and without pain.
 Xilinx ISE 14.7 is a suite of tools includes IMPACT the bitfile download tool through JTAG without Beagleboard-x15, as well as command-line applications that can be run under both Linux and Windows.
 Designs can be created with either Verilog or VHDL, or Xilinx Schematics.
 IMPACT provides the possibility to convert a bitfile to the corresponding mcs file, so you can store it into the non-volatile flash memory.

 ------